 Doing something you love will make you feel good while taking the first step may make you feel miserable.

 It’s because people hate change and any new way of being is going to bring up resistance from you.
-The same is true of going after your dream–there are times you will question your insanity and dislike certain parts of it.
-The real test is whether you can live without it for very long.
+The same is true of going after your dream–there are times you will question your insanity and dislike certain parts of your dream journey.
+The real test is whether you can live without your big dream for very long.

-Finding your passion may be the easiest pert of it if you are willing to play archaeologist with your life, but the real test is getting up and going out your door and doing it.
+Finding your passion and purpose may be the easiest part of it if you are willing to play archaeologist with your life, but the real test is getting up, going out your door and doing it.